 The screenplay is Swift Lite, put in a blender.
 Doctor Lemuel Gulliver (Kerwin Mathews) decides to leave home to find his fortune, and his fianceé Elizabeth (June Thorburn) stows away against his wishes.
 But he’s washed overboard and onto the shores of Lilliput, where all the people are four inches tall.
-A petty principality ruled by irrational prejudices and ridiculous credos, Lilliput’s court politics are a constant round of scheming and backstabbing for position.
+Lilliput is a petty principality ruled by irrational prejudices and ridiculous credos.
+Its court politics are a constant round of scheming and backstabbing for position.
 Gulliver is hard put to please anyone, even though he preps a new farmland and destroys the fleet of the enemy Blufescu.
-Unappreciated, he leaves in a handmade boat, only to wash ashore in the equally backward land of Brobdingnag, amid a population of giants.
-There he finds Elizabeth, and after being married by the King lives with her in a child’s dollhouse.
+Unappreciated, he leaves in a handmade boat only to wash ashore in the equally backward land of Brobdingnag, amid a population of giants.
+There he finds Elizabeth and after being married by the King lives with her in a child’s dollhouse.
 But the court sorcerer schemes to have Gulliver branded a witch.
 He’s made to duel with a pet crocodile, until the sympathetic young Glumdalclitch (Sherry Alberoni) comes to the aid of her two doll-friends.

 Harryhausen often remarked on the necessity of finding fresh locations for his effects extravaganzas, but most of what we see in The 3 Worlds of Gulliver is recycled directly from The Seventh Voyage of Sinbad.
 Gulliver’s home in England is on the same hill where the first Cyclops smashed sailors with a tree trunk.
 Likewise, the angles on the beach and among the seaside rocks just look too familiar.
 When Gulliver is washed ashore on Brobdingnag, it’s still the same damn beach.
 Charles Schneer produced a technical miracle of a movie on a minimal budget, but it’s just not enough.
 Gulliver has some bright faces and amusing performances, but it needs more visual variety and a better script.